gitbls/pistrong/README.md

 ## InstallPiStrong

 InstallPiStrong downloads the source and builds and installs the latest release of strongSwan (currently 5.6.3).
-InstallPiStrong also creates the strongSwan configuration and required config files for pistrong.
+It also creates the strongSwan configuration and required config files for pistrong.
 The installation has been fully tested on Raspbian.
 Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not fully end-to-end tested.

-InstallPiStrong builds strongSwan from source rather than using the distro's strongSwan version for two reasons.
-Most distros are carrying older versions of strongSwan.
-Additionally, most distros appear to have built strongSwan with the legacy model, rather than the newer --enable-systemd. pistrong only works with the new systemd model.
+InstallPiStrong builds strongSwan from source rather than using the distro's strongSwan version since most distros are carrying older versions of strongSwan.
+Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. pistrong only works with the new systemd model.
 The download/install/build process takes 15-20 minutes on a Raspberry Pi 3B.

 ## pistrong
 pistrong is used to create the CA and manage users. pistrong provides